Demonym: Fiction

 Literature and science fiction have created a wealth of gentilics that are not directly associated with a cultural group.
 These will typically be formed using the standard models above.
 Examples include Martian for hypothetical people of Mars (credited to scientist Percival Lowell), Gondorian for the people of Tolkien's fictional land of Gondor, and Atlantean for Plato's island Atlantis.

 Other science fiction examples include Jovian for those of Jupiter or its moons and Venusian for those of Venus.
 Fictional aliens refer to the inhabitants of Earth as Earthling (from the diminutive -ling, ultimately from Old English -ing meaning "descendant"), as well as Terran, Terrene, Tellurian, Earther, Earthican, Terrestrial, and Solarian (from Sol, the sun).

 Fantasy literature which involves other worlds or other lands also has a rich supply of gentilics.
 Examples include Lilliputians and Brobdingnagians, from the islands of Lilliput and Brobdingnag in the satire Gulliver's Travels.

 In a few cases, where a linguistic background has been constructed, non-standard gentilics are formed (or the eponyms back-formed).
 Examples include Tolkien's Rohirrim (from Rohan), the Star Trek franchise's Klingons (with various names for their homeworld), and the Sangheili from the Halo franchise, (also known as Elites in the game by humans, as well as players) named after their homeworld of Sanghelios.
+In the books by Frank Herbert, the people from the planet Dune (or Arrakis) are the Fremen, but they are neither a nation nor a country.